gocodebox/lifterlms/docs/coding-standards.md

 class LLMS_Data { [...] }
 ```

-LifterLMS add-on class names should be prefixed with with `LLMS_` as well as an additional add-on prefix.
+LifterLMS add-on class names should be prefixed with `LLMS_` as well as an additional add-on prefix.

 ```php
 class LLMS_AQ_Question_Types { [...] }